nrwl/nx/docs/shared/migration/lerna-and-nx.md

 Having done these steps, you can now keep using your Lerna repository as you did before.
 All the commands will work in a backwards compatible way but will be a lot faster.
 [Read our blog post for some benchmarks](https://blog.nrwl.io/lerna-used-to-walk-now-it-can-fly-eab7a0fe7700?source=friends_link&sk=6c827ec7c9adfc1c760ff2e3f3e05cc7).

+{% callout type="note" title="Enable remote caching?" %}
-> Note, this does not include distributed caching or distributed task execution powered by Nx Cloud.
+This does not include distributed caching or distributed task execution powered by Nx Cloud.
 But you can easily add support for it if wanted.
 All that's required is `npx nx connect-to-nx-cloud`.
+{% /callout %}

 ### Switch to the Nx native commands in your Lerna workspace